marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/stack-layout-and-calling-conventions.rst

   .. index:: stdarg.h and register arguments

-  The usual way to make the ISO library stdarg.h work on a machine where some arguments are usually passed in registers, is to cause nameless arguments to be passed on the stack instead.
+  The usual way to make the ISO library :samp:`stdarg.h` work on a machine where some arguments are usually passed in registers, is to cause nameless arguments to be passed on the stack instead.
 This is done by making ``TARGET_FUNCTION_ARG`` return 0 whenever